Head cone: Function

+Head cones were a form of solid perfume, containing myrrh, that were presumably made of a mixture of oils, resins and fat.
+Images of the era show people wearing them on wigs or on shaved heads.
+The slow melting of the cones due to bodily heat would have spread the fragrance.

 Head cone outfit

-People wearing the cones are often depicted wearing a long, translucent dress, and on some occasions a kilt, with a fold of the dress draped over the left shoulder.
-In coloration, the dress often resembles the cone itself.
-The skirt of the dress is white while the upper portion is an orange or amber color.
-Distinct lines and squiggles are sometimes painted running through the orange portion and over the person's arms, and the bottom of the orange portion often terminates in a streaky pattern that seems to fade into the white part of the dress.
+People wearing the cones are often depicted wearing long, translucent Sheer fabric dresses, and on some occasions kilts, with a fold of the dress draped over the left shoulder.
+In coloration, the dresses often resemble the cones themselves.
+The skirts of the dresses are white, while the upper portions are orange or amber.
+Distinct lines and squiggles are sometimes painted running through the orange portions and over the wearers' arms, and the bottoms of the orange portions often terminate in streaky patterns that seem to fade into the white parts of the dresses.

-Both men and women wearing the cone almost always wear a headband with ornamentation running around the front and sides of the head, with a string circling around the back.
-A similar band can sometimes be seen going around the cone itself.
-A lotus flower drapes over the front of the headband, or sometimes comes out of the front of the band or out of the cone itself.
+Both men and women wearing the cones almost always wear headbands with ornamentation running around the front and sides of the head, with a string circling around the back.
+Similar bands can sometimes be seen going around the cones themselves.
+Lotus flowers drape over the fronts of the headbands, or sometimes come out of the fronts of the bands or out of the cones themselves.
 In a few instances where there is no lotus flower on the head, it can be seen instead in the wearer's hand near their face.
 Since these instances are portrayed adjacent to other people wearing the flower, it may be supposed that the wearer has removed the flower for the purpose of smelling it.

 In a few depictions, where several seated women are being attended by young, nude girls, it can be seen that one or two of the women wear no headband.
 White strips dangle from the hands of the girls, and it may be supposed that the girls are in the process of distributing the bands.
 Other girls bear cones in their hands as they attend to the women.